movebit/move/language/move-analyzer/design.md

     }
 ~~~

-So create `Porject` basic contains two part `Load all the AST` and call `visit` build all global items.
+So create `Porject` basic contains two part `Load all the AST` and call `visit` enter all global items.

 ### Go through a typcial IDE feature implemented.